whamcloud/Online-Help/docs/Install_Guide/guide.md

 You will need the following information to perform this installation:

--   The name, email address, and password you wish to use for the first Intel® Manager for Lustre\* software superuser.
+-   The name, email address, and password you wish to use for the first Manager for Lustre\* software superuser.
 The email address must use an FQDN.

 -   (Optional) The fully qualified domain name (FQDN) of the NTP server (internal or external) used for your site.
-If no NTP server is set, the Intel® Manager for Lustre\* server's clock will act as the time source for the entire storage cluster.
+If no NTP server is set, the Manager for Lustre\* server's clock will act as the time source for the entire storage cluster.

 To install the software, complete these steps: